openworm/openworm_docs/modeling.rst

 This is a much more faithful representation of the neurons and their positions within the worm's body.

-Our computational strategy to accomplish this involves first reusing the `c. elegans connectome <http://dx.plos.org/10.1371/journal.pcbi.1001066>`__ and the `3D anatomical map of the c. elegans nervous system and body
+Our computational strategy to model the nervous system involves first reusing the `c. elegans connectome <http://dx.plos.org/10.1371/journal.pcbi.1001066>`__ and the `3D anatomical map of the c. elegans nervous system and body